samakhraim/storefront-backend/README.md

 ## 🔑 Environment Variables

-Create a `.env` file in the project root with the following contents:
+Create a `.env` file in the project root with the following configuration:

 ```env
 POSTGRES_HOST=127.0.0.1